Nick-Chapman/blog/posts/beyond-x86.md

   | SlotEntry Entry
 ```

-This allows tracking the intent of each memory location, which is necessary for the type checking approach taken.
+This allows tracking of the intent of each memory location, which is necessary for the type checking approach taken.

 ## Go

-The Golang implementation of Quarter Forth was a vehicle to learn `Golang`!
+The Golang implementation was simply a vehicle to learn Golang!

 Like the Haskell version, this is an emulation rather than a native implementation.
-Memory is modelled using `map[addr]slot` rather than a flat array -- this will have a performance cost -- the justification was my exploration of the _interfaces_ language feature of golang.
+Memory is modelled using `map[addr]slot` rather than a flat array of bytes -- this will have a performance cost -- the justification was exploration of the Golang _interfaces_.
-I may well switch to a flat array, in particular if I use the golang version to generate offline memory images, which will be necessary to improve the startup times when running the 6502/BBC Micro version.
+I may well switch to a flat array, in particular if I use the Golang version to generate offline memory images, necessary to improve the startup times when running on the 6502/BBC Micro version.
 More details below.

-## 6502 / BBC
+## 6502 / BBC Micro

 This implementation of Quarter Forth targets the 6502 running on the BBC Micro computer.

 - 16 bit; 64k address space; subroutine threaded
 - Return stack
-    - hardware stack; indexed using (hidden) register `S`
+    - Hardware stack; indexed using (hidden) register `S`.
-    - located in page-1 of memory (no choice) , growing downwards
+    - Located in page-1 of memory (no choice); growing downwards.
-    - operations: `jsr`, `rts`, `pha`, `pla`
+    - Operations: `jsr`, `rts`, `pha`, `pla`.

 - Parameter stack
-    - indexed using (user) register `X`
+    - Indexed using (user) register `X`.
-    - located in 0-page memory, from `&90`, growing downwards
+    - Located in 0-page memory, from `&90`; growing downwards.

-Memory Map:
+Memory Map

-- variables and parameter stack in zero-page
-- return stack in page-1
-- kernel loaded at `&1200`
+- The [kernel](https://github.com/Nick-Chapman/beeb-quarter/tree/main/src/kernel.asm) is loaded at `&1200`.
-- initial `here` at `&1b0b`
+- Initial `here` at `&1b0b`.
-- full system `here` at `&3cfe`
+- Full system `here` at `&3cfe`.

 ### Status of the Beeb Port